-6.2.4.
+6.2.3.
 Multiscale segmentation of satellite image time series

 Satellite images allow the acquisition of large-scale ground vegetation.
 Images are available along several years with a high acquisition frequency (1 image every two weeks).
 Such data are called satellite image time series (SITS).
-In [12], we present a method to segment an image through the characterization of the evolution of a vegetation index (NDVI) on two scales: annual and multi-year.
-We test this method to segment Senegal SITS and compare our method to a direct classification of time series.
-The results show that our method using two time scales better differentiates regions in the median zone of Senegal and locates fine interesting areas (cities, forests, agricultural areas).
+In [58], we presented a method to segment an image through the characterization of the evolution of a vegetation index (NDVI) on two scales: annual and multi-year.
+The main issue of this approach was the required computation resources (time and memory).
+We first propose to adapt image segmentation algorithm to SITS.
+Segmented images reduces the number of time series to analyze and the computation time.
+We secondly applied 1D-SAX to reduce data dimensionality [20].
+We evaluated this approach on the supervised classification of large SITS of Senegal and we showed that 1D-SAX approaches the classification results of time series while significantly reducing the required memory storage of the images.